kenvifire/mosn/README.md

 [中文](README_ZH.md)

 MOSN (Modular Open Smart Network) is a cloud-native network proxy written in Go language.
-It is open sourced by Ant Group and verified by hundreds of thousands of production containers in 11.11 global shopping festival.
-MOSN provides the capabilities of multiple protocol, modularity, intelligent and security.
-It integrates a large number of cloud-native components, and also integrates a Envoy network library, which is high-performance and easy to expand.
-MOSN and Istio can be integrated to build Service Mesh, and can also be used as independent L4/L7 load balancers, API gateways, cloud native Ingress, and etc.
+It is open sourced by Ant Group and verified by hundreds and thousands of production containers in 11.11 global shopping festival.
+MOSN provides capabilities of multiple protocols, modularity, intelligent and security.
+It integrates a large number of cloud-native components as well as an Envoy network library, which is high-performance and easy to expand.
+MOSN and Istio can be integrated together to build Service Mesh, and can also be used as independent L4/L7 load balancers, API gateways, cloud native Ingress, and etc.

 ## Core capabilities